learningandplanningICLR/learningandplanning/README.md

 * `sokoban_single_board` Sokoban experiments on single boards.
 * `transfer` Transfer across Sokoban boards.
 See docstring in `transfer.py` for instructions.

+## Train model of Sokoban environment

+We provide Keras checkpoint of neural network used in our paper used to simulate Sokoban dynamics in `checkpoints/epoch.0003.hdf5`.
+To train MCTS-based agent using this model for planning use specification file `learning_and_planning/experiments/sokoban_multiboard/paper_exp_learned_model.py`.
+You can also train this model from scratch with

+`python3 learning_and_planning/supervised/supervised_training.py --ex learning_and_planning/experiments/next_frame_prediction/train_sokoban_approximated_model.py`

+This experiment will create new checkpoints and override existing one.

 ## Overview